Jasper-Ben/docker-userland/README.md

-# git-userland - User container for the git workshops
+# docker-userland - User container for the docker workshops

-This project contains the user image for the git workshop.
+This project contains the user image for the docker workshop.
 It is designed to be managed by cmanager.
 We provide oh-my-zsh because it's simple to use and provides a good autocompletion.